 Conclusion

-sales tax audit doesn’t have to be a nightmare if you’re prepared.
+A sales tax audit doesn’t have to be a nightmare if you’re prepared.
 By understanding why audits happen, keeping detailed records, and working with tax professionals, you can navigate the process smoothly and avoid potential pitfalls.
 Staying compliant with tax laws reduces your chances of being audited and ensures that your business operates efficiently and effectively.